edo98811/python-perspective-correction/README.md

    - Specify the destination folder where corrected images should be saved.

 2. **Image Processing**
-   - The app will prompt you to crop all images.
+   - The app will prompt you to correct all images.
-   - You must crop images until the number of cropped and uncropped images are equal.
-   - Cropped images will be resized to `1000x1000` pixels with corrected aspect ratios.
+   - The images will be cropped, the perspective will be corrected and then tehy will be resized to `1000x1000` pixels with corrected aspect ratios.
    - The images will be saved in JPG format.

 3. **Output**